A person in a winter coat kneels on a leaf-covered ground, petting two brown dogs.

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.

-Why Video marketing Matters in Fundraising Videos
+Why Storytelling Matters in Fundraising Videos

 How Mold Removal Nonprofits Can Exploit with finesse Visual Lasting Results

-A captivating fundraising video might include:
+A compelling fundraising video might include:

 • Close-ups of mold-infested areas to highlight the severity of the issue.